 An invariable form of the verb that ends in “-ando” in the first conjugation (amando, saltando) and “-iendo (or -yendo)” in the second and third conjugation (comiendo, leyendo, viviendo).
 This modification of the verb is useful to talk about actions in progress, without indication of time, number or person, and whose behavior is similar to that of adverbs in its grammatical functioning.

 Basically, a gerund in Spanish is a modification in the verb’s ending that is used to talk about actions in progress or simultaneous actions.
-It corresponds to the “-ing” structure of the English language, with the basic difference that in Spanish, the ending will not be “-ing” but “-ando” or “-iendo” depending on the verb’s infinitive form.
+It corresponds to the “-ing” structure of the English language, with the basic difference that in Spanish, the ending will not be “-ing” but “-ando” or “-iendo” depending on the verb’s ending in its infinitive form.
 This way, a verb like “cantar” (to sing) would change to “cantando” (singing), whereas a verb like “comer” (to eat) would change to “comiendo” (eating).
 Take a look at the picture below and the way verbs change from infinitive to gerund form in Spanish:

 The rules to form gerunds in Spanish